areveal/Codeup_Exercises/README.md

-# Codeup Examples for Archie Cohort
+# Codeup Examples for Baddies Cohort

 This is my personal repository of exercises I've completed during my amazing time at Codeup!